 Dartmoor: Granite Tors and Ponies

 Dartmoor‘s been settled since prehistoric times; I remember school trips to see the ancient hut circles at Grimspound.
-Today it’s an outdoor treasure, with everything from picturesque villages to challenging scrambles and walks in a stunning landscapes.
+Today it’s an outdoor treasure, with everything from picturesque villages to challenging scrambles and walks in a stunning landscape.
 The National Park covers an area marked by granite outcrops or tors.
 The tors are individually named, sometimes very descriptively.
 Sheeps Tor has a lot of scattered small rocky outcrops, looking from a distance like a flock on the hills.
 Hound Tor has the silhouette of a large recumbent dog on the skyline.
+The native Dartmoor ponies, stout and hardy, graze on much of the moorland.

 As well as the tors, don’t forget to give the villages some love.
-From Buckfastleigh to Ashburton and Christow, they’re worth a visit.
+From Buckfastleigh to Doddiscombsleigh (Doddy to its friends) and Widecombe to Christow, they’re worth a visit.
 You may have gathered that I love the water, so don’t be surprised to find me recommending a trip to Becky Falls, and also Dartmeet, where the East and West Dart rivers join.
 Both are brilliant fun for an afternoon of walking and scrambling; bring your water shoes!

 Dartmoor’s full of old stone bridges